sarapapa-sp/JS_chrome_extension/README.md

 Download the file as zip
 Extract the files in a folder.

-Go to your Chrome browser and open extensions.
+Go to your Chrome browser and open extensions. <br>
-Turn on the developers mode and click on load unpacked.
+Turn on the developers mode and click on load unpacked. <br>
-Choose the folder you have extracted the files .
+Choose the folder you have extracted the files .<br>

 And you are good to go .......